 Where to Stay in Munich First Time: 9 Best Areas & Neighborhoods

-In this post, I will be helping you to find Where to stay in Munich first time, the best areas to stay in Munich for first-timers (with a video and map), best hotels in Munich for all budgets (including the hotel where I stayed), and safest places.
+In this post, I will be helping you to find Where to stay in Munich first time, the best areas for first-timers (with a video and map), best hotels for all budgets (including the hotel where I stayed), and safest places.

-Munich is a tourist-friendly city, it is one of the safest cities in of whole Germany.
+It is one of the safest cities in Germany.
 But as you travel to any big city, you should always use common sense and be aware of surrounding to avoid pickpockets.

 You should also stick to well-lit and populated areas, especially at night.
 Avoid poorly lit or deserted streets, Neuperlach, and Hasenbergl at night.
 All of Munich neighborhood are safe including the train station area.